 Q: Why did you feel it was critical to discuss Personal Injury Law 101 with these students?

-A: “The discussion was less about the need to discuss Personal Injury Law with these students and more about meeting with students to expose them to legal careers at this point in their lives.
-I relayed to the students that I didn’t know any lawyers growing up and I wished that I had a legal program at my high school like they did where I would have had an opportunity to get exposed to the law at such an early age.”
+A: “The discussion was less about the need to discuss Personal Injury Law with these students.
+It was more about meeting with students to expose them to legal careers at this point in their lives.
+I relayed to the students that I didn’t know any lawyers growing up.
+I wished that I had a legal program at my high school like they did.
+I would have had an opportunity to get exposed to the law at such an early age.”